RedHat-Middleware-Workshops/modernize-apps-katacoda/docs/README.md

 In the next step we will implement another endpoint and this time it will also call out to an external service using rest.

-## Create a REST endpoints for /services/cart
+## Create REST endpoints for adding and deleting products

 In this step we will implement POST operation for adding a product.
 The UI in Coolstore Monolith uses a POST operation when a user clicks `Add to Cart`.